yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

 ```
 Upon succesfull installation, the executables of the Jupyter notebook will be available in the directory /projappl/project_200xxxx/$USER/Notebook/bin.

-## Download a simple python notebook for testing
+## Download a simple python notebook for testing the installed environment

 You can download an example python notebook to perform basic data analysis tasks inside the installed Jupyter notebook as below:
 ```bash